imker25/samba_exporter/README.md

 It's is assumed both services are installed as shown in the [installation](#Installation) section.

 By default the prometheus exporter endpoint only listen on localhost.
 To change this behavior update `/etc/default/samba_exporter` according to your needs and restart the `samba_exporter` service.
-See [samba_statusd service](#samba_statusd-service) for details.
+See [samba_exporter service](#samba_exporter-service) for details.

 ### samba_statusd service